 To access the discount form for registering for multiple workshops, please click here.

-- CEs: 6 Ethics or Core Continuing Education Clock Hours for Psychologists (through APA) and Counselors, 6 Ethics Continuing Education Clock Hours for Social Workers & Marriage and Family Therapists (Includes 6 TeleMental Health Hours and satisfies the Composite Board requirements for the state of Georgia).
+- CEs: 6 Ethics or Core Education Clock Hours for Psychologists (through APA) and 6 "Related" Continuing Education Hours for Counselors (through LPCA of GA), Social Workers (through GSCSW) & Marriage and Family Therapists (through GAMFT) (Includes 6 TeleMental Health Hours and satisfies the Composite Board requirements for the state of Georgia).

 - Investment: $135